splunk/splunk-connect-for-syslog/docs/faq.md

 * The following approach may result in the fewest duplicate events in Splunk versus other options.
 In some large or complex environments this may not be feasible however:

   1. Configure the new SC4S infrastructure for all your sources.
-  2. Confirm all the sourcetypes are being indexed as expected
+  2. Confirm all the sourcetypes are being indexed as expected.
   3. Stop the existing syslog servers.

 * You can also start with the sources currently sending events on port 514 (the default):